drupal-deconstructed/drupal-7-deconstructed/04-database.md

 }
 ```

-This is our Drupal decides what exactly to return.
+This is when our Drupal decides what exactly to return.

 - `SELECT` queries just return the results object as given to us by PDO.
 - `UPDATE`, `DELETE`, `MERGE`, and `TRUNCATE` queries return the count of affected rows